The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 “Find me a two-bedroom apartment with EV charging, under $4,500 (inflation joke), close to good schools, and where pets are welcome.”

-It’ll deliver one verified, data-rich, contextually perfect answer.
+It will deliver one verified, data rich, contextually perfect answer.

 When AI intermediates discovery, your competition is no longer the property across town.